-If you have the time to spend 3 days in Killarney, you can truly see the area at your leisure.
+If you have the time to spend 3 days, you can truly see the area at your leisure and have time for all of the top things to do in Killarney.
 One day can be spent wandering the national park, day two can be spent exploring nature nearby, and day three can lead you away from the town on a day trip.

 Getting To & Around Killarney

 It’s both affordable and efficient to take the Irish Bus Service between destinations while here.
 You can also take the bus to get between towns near Killarney.
-The Killarney Shuttle Bus is the best way to get between the landmarks on your Killarney National Park itinerary.
+The Killarney Shuttle Bus is the best way to get between the landmarks in Killarney National Park.

 Alternatively, you can opt to rent a car.
 This is the most flexible way to get around, especially if you plan to take a day trip out of Killarney like to the Ring of Kerry or the Dingle Peninsula.
 You can browse Rentalcars.com to find the best options on car hire.

-Bikes are a common way both locals and visitors get around town and Killarney National Park.
+Bikes are a common way both locals and visitors get around town and the national park.
 You can easily rent a bike from a rental company in town and many accommodations will rent bikes out to their guests.